-Apart from the investment restrictions prescribed under SEBI (MF) Regulations, the fund follows certain internal norms vis-à-vis limiting exposure to a particular scrip, issuer or sector, etc. within the mentioned restrictions, and these are subject to review from time to time.
+Apart from the investment restrictions prescribed under SEBI (Mutual Fund) Regulations, the fund follows certain internal norms vis-à-vis limiting exposure to a particular scrip, issuer or sector, etc. within the mentioned restrictions, and these are subject to review from time to time.

 The Scheme will comply with SEBI regulations and any other regulations applicable to the investments of Funds from time to time.
-The Trustee may alter the above restrictions from time to time to the extent that changes in the regulations may allow.

 All investment restrictions shall be applicable at the time of making investment.